IBM/pytorchpipe/README.md

 Please consider a simple ConvNet model consisting of two parts:
   * few convolutional layers returning _feature maps_ being, in general, a 4D tensor (first dimension being associated with the batch size),
-  * one (or more) dense layers that accepts the flattened feature maps and return _predictions_ as probability distributions (Sofmax as last non-linearity).
+  * one (or more) dense layers that accepts the (flattened) feature maps and return _predictions_ as logarithm of probability distributions (LogSoftmax as last non-linearity).

 ### Training the model